bitwizeshift/BackportCpp/.github/ISSUE_TEMPLATE/feature_request.md

 ### Description
 <!--
-**Is your feature request related to a problem?
+**Is there a standard library type that we're missing?
 Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.
+A clear and concise description of what is missing, and why you think it belongs in this project.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
--->
+**Attach any useful documentation, links, etc**
+If there's a good cppreference page or ISO documentation outlining the type, please attach links here.

+**Does a reference implementation already exist?**
+If you know of an existing reference implementation, please link it here -->